Orange County Splash Parks and Water Play (including Free Fountains, Splash Pads, Waterslides, and Hotels with Water Features)

 “We visited La Mirada (all the way from Lake Forest) today – there’s nowhere we won’t drive!
 It was definitely worth it.
 The ‘common pool’ area in the middle is free, parking is free, my 2 year old son was free.
 That’s a bargain in exchange for the cost of gas.
 I like that locker rental only cost 50 cents and that you can swim for free or enter Buccaneer Bay for a fee.
 I thought that cost of the Bay was reasonable for all they had to offer.
 Can’t wait to go again sometime.” (-Heather)

 The Adventure Lagoon Anaheim Water Park just came on the scene in Summer 2021.
-It is open for Summer 2022.
+It's open for the summer season as of May 23rd, 2025 through September 28th, 2025.

 Other Southern California Water Theme Parks:

-- Knott’s Berry Farm Soak City, Buena Park – Opened for the season on May 21, 2022.
+- Knott's Berry Farm Soak City, Buena Park - Open for the season from May 17th through September 7th, 2025.

-- Sea World’s Sesame Place in Chula Vista (San Diego area) – formerly Sea World’s Aquatica.
-Opened March 26th.
+- Sea World's Sesame Place in Chula Vista (San Diego area) - formerly Sea World's Aquatica.
+Opened March 2022, but the Sesame Summer Splash water rides open for Summer 2025 on Memorial Day weekend starting May 23rd, 2025.

-- Legoland Water Park in Carlsbad and they even have a splash pad area in the Lego Movie World section of the park (San Diego area)
+- Legoland California Water Park in Carlsbad and they even have a splash pad area in the Lego Movie World section of the park.
+The regular splash pad is already open on weekends for 2024, but the LEGO CHIMA Water opens for the season on June 14th, 2025.
+(San Diego area)

-- San Diego Zoo Wildlife Explorers Basecamp – also a splash pad by the gondolas.
+- San Diego Zoo Wildlife Explorers Basecamp - also a splash pad by the gondolas.
 Looks so fun!
-Just opened Spring 2022.
+First opened Spring 2022.

 - Hurricane Harbor, Valencia (LA area)